The RSA Algorithm Explained Using Simple Pencil and Paper Method

 relationship must be made very hard to determine by an outsider.

-As you saw in the preceeding text, everything starts with p and
+As you saw in the preceding text, everything starts with p and

 q, from which we calculated n.
 The public key consists of two numbers: